The Sulcata Tortoise is the most popular species of pet tortoise in the world.

 The Sulcata Tortoise’s yellowish skin and tan to brown shell make them easy to spot!
 It also helps them camouflage in their native sandy desert environment.

-Their other common name, the African Spurred Tortoise, is because of the two or three spurs located on their thighs.
+Yes, the Sulcata’s other common names, the African Spurred Tortoise and Spur Thigh Tortoise are because of the two or three spurs located on their thighs.
 They also have very prominent overlapping and large scales on their front and back legs.

 The top of their shell is oval in shape and has several well-defined grooves.
 Their scutes are lighter in the middle and outlined by a much darker brown color.